ifremer-bioinformatics/samba/README.md

 This workflow uses dependancies, please be sure to have the following dependencies installed beforehand:
 - Nextflow v19.07.0 -> conda install -c bioconda nextflow=19.07.0
 - Qiime2 v2019.04 -> https://docs.qiime2.org/2019.7/install/native/#install-miniconda
-- A R conda environment with the following R packages: dplyr, stringr, phyloseq, ggplot2, RColorBrewer, svglite, tidyr, gridExtra, egg, vegan, DESeq2, metagenomeSeq
+- A R conda environment (all necessary R packages will be installed automatically during the workflow)

 It will be necessary to modify according to your installations, the paths for the conda activation of your environments in the corresponding files located in config/conda_envs